ZekuiQin/SiamKPN/README.md

 |SiamKPN-3s |0.440|0.605|0.187|   Yes    | 24FPS |[link](https://pan.baidu.com/s/1MJwiYxXifKk5h43hmHYVpw)|

 Note:
-- speed tested on GTX-1080Ti
+- Speed tested on GTX-1080Ti.
 - SiamKPN-1s refers to SiamKPN with one stage and so on.
 - SiamKPN models on OTB-100 were trained with 20% random gray splits.
 - Models Extraction Code: gw6s